 The reliability of electricity distribution is being improved in several ways, including cabling and increasing the amount of automation and ring connections.
 We are also keeping the power line corridors and the areas near power lines clear so that wind or snow cannot knock trees down onto the lines.

 A few years ago, we reviewed the power line corridors – the areas with overhead power lines – on the electricity networks in our network area.
 The project involved substantial network improvement work with the help of foresters and helicopter clearing.
 The power line corridors were made clearer and tidier, thereby improving the reliability of electricity distribution.
 Over the long term, the most sustainable solution is to put overhead lines underground, where they will be better protected from the elements.
-For more information about electricity network maintenance, see our website.

 How do you choose the areas where you renovate the electricity network?